 Nipple soreness—sore breasts while breastfeeding newborns

-- Baby’s position on your nipple
+- Baby’s latch position

 - A teething baby